Listen to This Article

 You rarely find that a consumer understands what a PET bottle is.
-As we mentioned, we consider plastic an environmentally destructive choice, no matter its actual impact.
+As we mentioned, we consider plastic an environmentally destructive choice, regardless of its impact.
 Almost every plastic bottled water brand uses PET, but very few can market this effectively.

 If you are using PET and want to promote sustainability, communicate it quickly on your bottle and in longer form on your secondary packaging.
 Off the packaging, consider how you will communicate this message on E-commerce product descriptions.
 Prioritize this topic anywhere that permits context-based product messaging.

-With the popularity of the plant based consumer products, comes a rise in plant based packaging.
+With the popularity of plant-based consumer products comes a rise in plant-based packaging.
 Biodegradable packaging helps reduce plastic waste while offering the same flexible feel.
-This packaging type may be cost prohibitive for startup brands targeting niche locations such as health food stores but is worth considering.
+This packaging type may be cost-prohibitive for startup brands targeting niche locations such as health food stores but is worth considering.

 Water Bottle Packaging Design Strategy

-There are many considerations to be worked through before finalizing your water bottle packaging design.
-Working through your packaging design strategy removes many of the packaging types we have discussed, presenting a smaller group of options to choose from.
+Many considerations must be worked through before finalizing your water bottle packaging design.
+Working through your packaging design strategy removes many of the packaging types we have discussed, presenting a smaller group of options.

-The following questions will help your positioning, from label design to your entire marketing strategy.
+The following questions will help your positioning, from label design to marketing strategy.

 Who is Your Customer?

 Trick question.
 You actually have multiple customer profiles.
-You have the consumer, the distributor and the store itself.
+You have the consumer, the distributor, and the store itself.
 Your packaging design strategy should consider all three buyer personas.
-Get specific and understand the most intricate details about each of these individuals or teams.
+Get specific and understand the most intricate details about these individuals or teams.